jonaslagoni/design-patterns/patterns/command-query-responsibility-segregation.md

 In its most basic form, it's just a separation (segregation) between requests that change data (commands) and requests that query data.
 For example application 1 handles all the commands and application 2 handles all the queries.
 Usually because each form has separate performance requirements such as throughput, latency, security, etc.

-Because read and write happens in different places, one of the drawbacks is having consistency between queries and commands as they lag behind.
+Because read and write happens in different places, one of the drawbacks is having consistency between queries and commands as they lag behind, also called [eventual consistency](./glossary.md#).

 Application in charge of processing commands:
 ```json